Azure/GPT-RAG/docs/GUIDE.md

 ![Zero Trust Architecture](../media/admin-guide-vnet.png)

-We recommend following this network topology to maintain consistency with the Zero Trust architecture; however, feel free to use your own organization’s VNet and subnet standards.
-Below is the default addressing we use in the Bicep template as a reference:
+We recommend following this network topology to align with the Zero Trust architecture.
+However, you may use your organization’s VNet and subnet standards if preferred.
+For reference, the default addressing used in the Bicep template is shown below:

 | **Name**                 | **Address Range** |
 |--------------------------|-------------------|